jakubvalenta/video-pi/README.md

 1. Make sure the **HDMI or S-Video cable** is connected _before_ you power on the device.
-2. Plug in the power source
+2. Plug in the power source.

-When Video Pi finishes startup, it will show a desktop with white background and the red Video Pi logo.
+When Video Pi finishes startup, it will show a desktop with dark background and the red Video Pi logo.

 ### Changing video output resolution